mmbman/Katagiri/1980-07-10-Karmic-Retribution-in-Present-Life.md

 But if you think the practice [is a] kind of sweet candy you can get, or you can get happiness, or whatever – that is not practice.
 In such a practice there are always lots of waves: big waves, ups and downs.
 If you become [like a] turtle or cow, it’s slow, but it’s really the shortest way, it’s really a shortcut.
 But you don’t believe it; that’s why I have to explain karma as Buddha’s karma, as Dogen mentions.
 I would like to talk about this point more later.

 That’s why in the first point of karma according to Dogen, karma is really continuation of karma from the beginningless past.
 And also, it is yours.
 [It’s] no one else’s, it’s really yours – as property, as *[unintelligible]*.
+It’s yours.

 Don’t misunderstand this.
 If you misunderstand this, such [an idea of] karma makes you pessimistic, nihilistic, or fatalist.
 I don’t think [it’s like that].
 This is looking at your life in the *broad* perspective, and really making your life humble and modest and compassionate.
 There is no other way but to be compassionate.